 The popular 1980 timeslip movie Somewhere in Time, starring Jane Seymour and Christopher Reeve, was filmed at the Grand and still has a large following.
 If you’re a fan of the movie like I am, every time you step into that hotel you’ll be struck by the emotional story of two lovers from different centuries.

-Rumor has it most of the British soldiers were on the mainland at the time, with their wives and children left behind at the fort.
-A few years later when the Brits were able to finally take back the fort, not all of the wives were happy.
-A few liked the French better than their British husbands.
+Rumor has it most of the American soldiers escaped to the mainland, with wives and children left behind at the fort.
+A few years later, 1815, when the American soldiers finally were able to take back the fort, not all the wives were happy.
+One or two liked the Brits better than their American husbands.

 Finally, that part of North America officially belonged to the U.S.A. and the rest is history.
 The fort still stands, with reenactments throughout the summer.
-Well, not of the wives and Frenchmen, but of the British soldiers.
+Well, not of the unhappy wives, but of the soldiers.

 It’s an 8.2-mile journey around the island, an easy bike ride, as it’s mostly flat along the shoreline.
 You can also ride through the hilly inland part of the island if you’re fit for a hefty trek.
 There are caves, cemeteries, rock formations, and other things to see along the way.
-It’s tradition to build a cairn as you go, so make sure you leave yours behind.
+It’s tradition to build a cairn out of rocks on the shorline, so make sure you leave yours behind.
 A cairn is stacked rocks that tell the world you were there.
 Weather knocks them down, so you have to come back to build anew.